Michelin Star Restaurants in Lyon

 Restaurant Paul Bocuse

 What more can be said about this legendary restaurant, a temple of gastronomy that gives the best of Paris a serious run for their money.
 It is to be found on the outskirts of Lyon, where a gorgeous dining room awaits, filled with luxurious artworks, chandeliers, and richly textured furnishings.
 As you dine in a historic family house next to the banks of the Saône River, you might catch a glimpse of the iconic chef himself – Paul Bocuse has been running the kitchen since 1959.
 Indeed, his career is as incredible as the food on offer today; Bocuse was awarded 3 Michelin stars by 1965, an accolade he has retained until January 2020.
 One of his most famous signature dishes is a black truffle soup served in a bowl crowned with a pastry cap, prepared for President Giscard d’Estaing.
-Other wonderful delicacies include Bresse chicken served with morels and cream sauce, succulent lobster salad and St. Jacques walnut shells with white butter blown apples.
-As you’d expect, service is perfect and the wine list is a veritable bible.
+Other wonderful delicacies include Bresse chicken served with morels and cream sauce, succulent lobster salad, and St. Jacques walnut shells with white butter-blown apples.
+As you’d expect, the service is perfect, and the wine list is a veritable bible.

 Address: 40 Quai de la Plage, 69660 Collonges au Mont d’Or, Lyon